ludiazv/node-nrf24/README.md

 cd <your project>
 npm install nrf24 --save
 ```
-This will add nrf24 to your project and save the dependence in your __package.json__
+This will add nrf24 to your project and save the dependence in your __package.json__.

+Starting from version ```0.2-beta``` the module is build with prebuild versions for stable lts versions of nodejs for armv7(32bit) and armv8 (64bit) platforms.

-__disclaimer:__ This package is a C++ native add-on that will require compilation on your linux system.
+__disclaimer:__ This package is a C++ native add-on that may require compilation on your linux system.
 Please assure that you have the proper "build-essential","base-devel" packages installed according to your linux distribution.

 By default the packages install will build the node module with **SPIDEV** driver.
 If other driver is preferred the install command must provide the ``env`` variable ``DRIVER=<driver>`` before the npm install command.
 For example if the driver to use is ``RPi`` install command is:

 ```bash
 DRIVER=RPi npm install nrf24 --save
 ```

+This may not work for some available drivers.
+The only tested DRIVER is **SPIDEV**.

 ## Usage